GrammaticalFramework/comp-syntax-gu-mlt/lab3/README.md

 - [docs](https://universaldependencies.org/guidelines.html)
 - [treebank query tool](https://universal.grew.fr)
+- [online CoNNL-U viewer](https://universaldependencies.org/conllu_viewer.html) (to visually check your annotation if you are working in the text editor or in a spreadsheet program)
 - [UDPipe](https://lindat.mff.cuni.cz/services/udpipe/) (recommended, but not from the very beginning: annotate some sentences by hand first)

 ### Step 4: make sure your files match the CoNLL-U specification